 If you’ve ever eaten an apple you will know that if you take a bite out of the apple, and leave it out for only a little while, it will turn brown.
-This is caused by enzymes which initiate enzymatic browning reactions.
-Apart from turning brown, apple juice is also very vulnerable towards spoilage by micro organisms because of the high sugar content.
+This is caused by enzymes that initiate enzymatic browning reactions.
+Apart from turning brown, apple juice is also very vulnerable to spoilage by microorganisms because of the high sugar content.
 Therefore, manufacturers will either use the juice directly or treat it to stabilize it.

 What about the rest of the apple?

 Apart from the juice, you’re left with apple remainders such as peel and seeds.
 These are called pomace.
-This is full of pectin and can be used for various other applications (which is what helps making pumpkin into a pumpkin pie and create a good texture of a fruit jam).
+This is full of pectin and can be used for various other applications.
 However, it’s not required for making apple cider.

 Fermentation of the apple juice

 In order to convert the apple juice into cider, the apple juice has to ferment.
-During fermentation the sugars in the apple are converted into alcohol.
-Fermentation is essential for any alcoholic drink, whisky, beer, et.c all start out with fermentation.
+During fermentation the sugars in the apple are converted into alcohol and carbon dioxide (and a range of flavor molecules).
+Fermentation is essential for any alcoholic drink, whisky, beer, etc all start out with fermentation.